yashivfakir/Swing_Gate_Motor_Control_Siemens_TIA_Portal/README.md

 4. **Once the gate operation has been completed the gate waits for the next signal to begin opening or closing the gates.**

 ## Repository Contents
+- Folder: Swing_Gate_Motor_Control: This contains the TIA files generated during implementation
+- README.md: is the current text and outlines the repo and its contents
+- State Machine Diagram.vsdx: This is a Microsoft Viso State machine diagram of the operation of the gate